RudraShivm/Skin-Cancer-Detection/README.md

 ---

-## Why This Matters
+## 💡 Why This Matters

-Skin cancer is the most common cancer worldwide, and catching malignant lesions early can materially change treatment options and outcomes.
-The challenge is access: specialist review is limited in many settings, so strong AI systems can help act as a scalable second opinion, especially in underserved regions where dermatology expertise is harder to reach.
+Skin cancer is the most common cancer worldwide.
+Catching malignant lesions early can drastically improve treatment outcomes.
+However, **specialist review is geographically and economically constrained**.

-This repository was built for the [ISIC 2024: Skin Cancer Detection with 3D-TBP](https://www.kaggle.com/competitions/isic-2024-challenge) Kaggle competition, using lesion crops plus structured clinical metadata from 3D Total Body Photography.
+This project provides an open-source, robust AI system that acts as a scalable second opinion.
+Built for the [ISIC 2024: Skin Cancer Detection with 3D-TBP](https://www.kaggle.com/competitions/isic-2024-challenge) Kaggle competition, it combines lesion images with structured clinical metadata (from 3D Total Body Photography) to emulate the holistic review process of a real dermatologist.

 ---